Cycling the Croatian Coastline

 Where you hang your hat is going to be a matter of personal preference as all the options are available to you.
 You can rent a nice BnB flat, couch surf, pitch a tent or park a trailer in one of the camps.
 Alternatively, choose from a range of hotels with an additional level of comfort for the weary traveler.

 If you join us for a Jamming adventure cycling tour, you will enjoy a beautiful Family-owned Dalmatian stone house with a swimming pool, garden area, chilling patio/terrace, BBQ and more, not far from the historic old town of Šibenik.
 This pretty and idyllic holiday home with plenty of lovely details is located in a natural environment surrounded by a pretty garden with flowers and trees, ideal for unwinding in the sunshine or freshening up in the swimming pool.

 Indulge yourself, reading a favorite book or just enjoy this amazing place.

 As we choose one location for your accommodation for the entire action-packed holiday, there will be less (none, to be exact) hassle with moving from accommodation to accommodation and much more time to actually have fun and explore with our friendly, knowledgeable guides.

 Jamming tour experience — what to expect

-One of the best ways to experience Croatia in a thrilling and healthy way is to sign up for a Jamming Adventures guided cycling tour.
+One of the best ways to experience Dalmatia a great cycling destination in a thrilling and healthy way is to sign up for a Jamming Adventures guided cycling tour.
 Travel in a small group, pedal your way through some of the most beautiful parts of the Dalmatian coast, see the sights, feel the atmosphere and have fun.

 1. Biograd route